gokdenizozkan/ddd/README.md

 ~~3.
 A buyer must have an "AddressCollection".  => currently unidirectional relationship to allow AddressCollection to be used by any entity.~~
 4. A store must have an "Address".
 5. A legal entity must have an "Address"
+6. Change address collection to be a list of addresses.
+Still address is not ownership of any relationships it has.
+But no more middle class anymore.

 #### f5: Represent a review